New research says that being cooler indoors can help you burn calories, but an obesity expert calls the view ‘simplistic.’

 Probably not, says a national obesity expert.
 Still, research published Wednesday by scientists in the Netherlands suggests that it may help some people develop calorie-burning “brown fat” and drop a few pounds.

-Wouter van Marken Lichtenbelt of Maastricht University Medical Center in the Netherlands published his findings in Trends in Endocrinology & Metabolism.
+Wouter van Marken Lichtenbelt of Maastricht University Medical Center in the Netherlands published his findings in

 Brown fat, van Marken Lichtenbelt explained, produces heat.
 In doing so, it burns energy stored in white fat or in food.
 Lean people have more brown fat than obese people and the elderly.
 If a person adjusts themselves to colder temperatures, however, the body can produce more brown fat.